thehappycheese/homogeneous-segmentation/readme.md

 This is a collection of python packages for road network segmentation.

-Original work by Song et al ported to python by thehappycheese.
+Currently this repo only contains one package called HS which has been ported from an R package by Song et al (see references below).

 ## Background